cottonBuddha/QSRefreshControl/README.md

 ## Installation
 Just drag the folder named QSRefreshControl to your project.
 ## Usage
 First,we have a refreshing indicator conformed to QSRefreshMotionProtocol.Then,we create a refresh-control view inherited QSRefreshControl,and add the indicator to the control view.
-At last,we create the manager class inherit QSRefreshControlManager.See demo for details.
+At last,we create the manager class inherited QSRefreshControlManager.See demo for details.
 ## License
 MIT